-In this unit students work out their own generalizations of the properties of number operations through their exploration of addition, subtraction, multiplication and division.
+In this unit students work out their own generalisations of the properties of number operations through their exploration of addition, subtraction, multiplication and division.

-- to consolidate understanding of simple properties of addition, subtraction, multiplication and division
+- Consolidate understanding of simple properties of addition, subtraction, multiplication and division.

-- to discover and use some more complex properties of addition, subtraction, multiplication and division
+- Discover and use some more complex properties of addition, subtraction, multiplication and division.

-First note that this unit is probably best done with students towards the end of Level 3 or early in Level 4.
-So it is worth considering whether it fits the Level that your students are working at before you teach it.
+This unit is best done with students towards the end of Level 3 or early in Level 4.

 (a + b) x c = a x c + b x c